Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

 Araghchi said it had been carrying “almost 130” crew.

-U.S. Defense Secretary Pete Hegseth confirmed Wednesday that an American submarine had sunk the ship with a torpedo.

 Sri Lanka’s media minister and government spokesman, Nalinda Jayatissa, told parliament Thursday that another Iranian ship had arrived in its waters.
-Jayatissa did not provide further details about the ship or the number of people on board.
+Jayatissa did not provide further details about the ship.

 Rising reported from Bangkok, Becatoros from Athens, Greece, and Magdy from Cairo.
 Associated Press writers Sally Abou AlJoud in Beirut, Lebanon, Elaine Kurtenbach in Bangkok, Melanie Lidman in Tel Aviv, Israel, Julia Frankel in Jerusalem, Aida Sultanova in Baku, Azerbaijan, Dasha Litvinova in Tallinn, Estonia, and Giovanna Dell'Orto in Miami contributed to this report.